jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/tesla-coil-and-other-high-voltage-toys.md

 The circuit consists of a feedback loop containing a switching device such as a transistor, comparator, relay, op amp, or a negative resistance device like a tunnel diode, that repetitively charges a capacitor or inductor through a resistance until it reaches a threshold level, then discharges it again.

 ### Pearson–Anson Oscillator
-Maybe the simples relacation oscillator is resistive/capacitive circuit relaxation oscillator with a neon lamp as the threshold device called a Pearson–Anson oscillator, neon lamp oscillator, or sawtooth oscillator.
+Maybe the simples relaxation oscillator is resistive/capacitive circuit relaxation oscillator with a neon lamp as the threshold device called a Pearson–Anson oscillator, neon lamp oscillator, or sawtooth oscillator.